zom-lang/zom/README.md

 src/typesys/primitive.rs - Primitive types of Rust (not yet implemented) src/typesys/class.rs     - Class in Mona (not yet implemented)

-docs/              The documentation of Mona docs/grammar.md          - Grammar of Mona docs/syntax.md           - Syntax of Mona
+docs/                    - The documentation of Mona works docs/lang/               - The documentation of the Mona programming language docs/lang/000-table-of-content.md
+                         - Table of content of the language

 benches/           The benchmarks of every component of Mona benches/lexer_bench.rs   - Lexer benchmarks